 Hydraulic pumps take the mechanical energy of the prime mover (a turning force) and convert it to fluid energy in the form of oil flow.
-As previously discussed, we normally refer to this oil flow in terms of gallons per minute (GPM).
+As previously discussed, we normally refer to this oil flow in terms of gallons per minute (gpm).
 It is this flow rate which determines the speed at which a system will operate.

-If you have the manufacturer's specifications for the hydraulic system, they should state the operating flow (GPM/LPM) and pressure (PSI/BAR) requirements.
+If you have the manufacturer's specifications for the hydraulic system, they should state the operating flow (GPM/LPM) and pressure (PSI/bar) requirements.
 There may also be a suggested make and model for the pump.
 As far as the hydraulic system is concerned, any pump which will meet the flow and pressure requirements will work equally well.
 Some may be more efficient.
 Some may look different.
 The real cost may not be in the purchase price but in the cost of operating and maintaining the system over its life.

 Pumps may be of either a uni-rotational or bi-rotational design.
-Uni-rotational pumps are designed to operate in only one direction of shaft rotation, while bi-rotational pumps can operate in either direction.
+Uni-rotational pumps are designed to operate in only one direction of shaft rotation while bi-rotational pumps can operate in either direction.
 Uni-rotational pumps are distinguishable in that the inlet and outlet ports are different sizes, with the inlet being the larger.
-Some bi-rotational pumps have two input shafts to match the rotation of the driveshaft.
+Some bi-rotational pumps have two input shafts, to match the rotation of the driveshaft.
 Bi-rotational pumps also tend to have equally sized ports since either can be the inlet or outlet, depending on rotation.

-NOTE: As a rule of thumb, if the pump is PTO driven by a PTO on a manual transmission, the input rotation will be left-hand (CCW).
-If PTO driven on an automatic transmission it will be right-hand (CW) rotation.
+NOTE: If the pump is PTO driven the input rotation will be left-hand (CCW) if a manual transmission and right-hand (CW) if an automatic transmission.
 Ford automatics are the exception.
-Front-mounted, crankshaft driven pumps will be left-hand rotation.